It's true: Things are never as simple as they seem at first glance. Especially in the context of customer support ticketing tools.

 For example, a help desk ticketing system can provide:

 These are just a few of the benefits that a help desk ticketing system can offer.
-As you can see, a help desk ticketing system can be a very valuable tool for small businesses.
+As you can see, a simple ticket tracking system can be a very valuable tool for small businesses.

 While a ticketing solution can offer a lot of benefits, a complex system can be frustrating and difficult to use.